298: Lyme Disease

-Putting in some good air filtration device in the environment is also very helpful.
-It’s not a solution to a problem, but it’s something that can fix the situation while you are addressing the core issue.
+Putting in a good air filtration device in the environment is also very helpful.
+It's not a solution to a problem, but it's something that can improve the situation while you are addressing the core issue.

 International Society for Environmentally Acquired Illness (ISEAI) is an organization that has come together reasonably recently with doctors that deal with biotoxin illnesses.
 Some environmental professionals are part of this organization as well.

 According to Scott Forsgren, the organization is an excellent resource if you dive deeper into learning the cause of illnesses.
 The ISEAI website states that it is a nonprofit professional medical society whose aim is to raise awareness of the environmental causes of inflammatory illnesses.
 They also support the recovery of people affected by these illnesses using an integration of clinical practice, education, and research.